slateci/slateci.github.io/bugs/index.md

 Oh no!
 You found a bug?

-Join the <a href="https://groups.google.com/forum/#!forum/slateci-discuss"> slateci-discuss</a> group to report a bug, post questions, and search for discussion topics.
+Join the <a href="https://groups.google.com/forum/#!forum/slateci-discuss" target="_blank"> slateci-discuss</a> group to report a bug, post questions, and search for discussion topics.